-You received these materials because you were a shareholder of The Progressive Corporation on March 17, 2023, the record date.
+You received these materials because you were a shareholder of The Progressive Corporation on March 14, 2025, the record date.
 We hold a meeting of our shareholders annually.
 This year, the Annual Meeting will be held entirely online via live audio-only webcast to allow for greater participation by all of our shareholders, regardless of their geographic location.
-We are excited to embrace the latest technology to provide expanded access.
 At the meeting, shareholders will be asked to vote on the matters listed in the Notice of Annual Meeting of Shareholders.
 Since it is not practical or convenient for all shareholders to attend the virtual Annual Meeting, our Board of Directors is seeking your proxy to vote on these matters.